stevedekorte/strvct.net/docs/ProjectOverview.md

 By exposing domain (business) objects directly to users and automatically generating user interfaces and handling storage, naked objects [1] aimed to simplify and accelerate software development.
 Despite these advantages, usability limitations have restricted it's adoption to internal tools and prototypes.

-While functionally complete, these systems often lack the interface patterns and visual appeal expected in end-user applications.
+While functionally complete, these systems often lack the interface patterns <!--and visual appeal--> expected in end-user applications.
 This paper describes a new approach to help address these limitations and introduces an open-source JavaScript client-side framework called **[Strvct](https://github.com/stevedekorte/strvct.net)** that implements it.

 ## Introduction